britram/rains-prototype/draft-trammell-rains-protocol.md

 - a SHA-256 hash of the CBOR byte stream derived from normalizing such an array by sorting it in lexicographically increasing order, then serializing it.

+If a peer receives a message from a counterpart for which it does not have the hash of the capabilities, it can ask for the next message to contain a list of these capabilities by sending a message containing notification 399.

 This mechanism is inspired by {{XEP0115}}, and is intended to be used to reduce the overhead in exposing common sets of capabilities.
 Each RAINS server